Fellows and Postdoctoral Researchers

-The Faculty of Arts, Humanities and Social Sciences will soon be inviting applications from outstanding early-career scholars for a one-year Hilary Rodham Clinton Early Career Fellowship to be taken up during the academic year 2021/22.
+The Faculty of Arts, Humanities and Social Sciences invite applications from outstanding early-career scholars for a one-year Hilary Rodham Clinton Early Career Fellowship to be taken up during the academic year 2021/22.

 Qualifying externally funded fellowship award holders at Queen's are automatically inducted into the Fellowship Academy and will have the opportunity to benefit from the range of support provided.